Hands on: Samsung Galaxy Z Flip 3 review

 Beyond the novelty of a folding smartphone, the Z Flip 3 doesn't justify its price tag - as well as some issues with the form factor, like the fact there's a gap in the phone when you close it, how stiff it is to close, or the way-too-high fingerprint scanner, it has problems that'd plague any smartphone experience like a tiny battery and iffy cameras

 So while the Galaxy Z Flip 3 is a neat party trick or fashion statement, it's not so great as a normal, day-to-day smartphone.
-You should spend your money on a rigid device because foldables just aren't there yet.
+You may prefer to spend your money on a rigid device, because foldables just aren't there yet.

 Samsung Galaxy Z Flip 3 release date and price